Chem281Materials/msse_nr_lhopital/README.md

 Then evaluate $\frac{y - 1}{\ln{(y)}}$ for the resulting values of $y$.
 Report your results at the end of this `README.md` file.

-At the end of this `README.md` file, explain your observations *in detail*.
+At the end of this `README.md` file, explain your observations *in detail*, including the *specific reasons* for any differences in numerical stability.

 ## Answer